6 Guerriers Chinois Célèbres

 Sun Tzu Warrior

-The lessons contained in the art of war focuses on a main theme: the use of unconventional means and deception to exercise a psychological domination, producing an invaluable lever effect on enemies in military situations.
-In his teachings, Sun Tzu encourages tactics such as the dissolution of enemy alliances, and even how to use withdrawal or retirement as a tactical advantage.
-By studying Sun Tzu's philosophy on mental war and strategy in relation to total dependence on physical strength, military historians can better understand how the art of war has influenced the military tactics employed by countries around the world Until today.
+The lessons contained in The Art of War focus on one main theme: the use of unconventional means and deception to exert a psychological domination, providing invaluable leverage over enemies in military situations.
+In his teachings, Sun Tzu encourages tactics such as dissolving enemy alliances, and even how to use withdrawal or retreat as a tactical advantage.
+By studying Sun Tzu's philosophy of mental warfare and strategy versus total reliance on physical force, military historians can better understand how the Art of War has influenced military tactics employed by countries around the world to the present day.

 2) Yue Fei

 Yue Fei is one of the most famous generals in China.
-Born at the end of the Northern Song dynasty, Yue Fei (1103-1142) he is known not only for his military successes, but also for his high sense of ethics.
-Thanks to ancient biographies telling its story and a temple dedicated to his memory, Yue Fei is, in the Chinese tradition, a lasting symbol of loyalty.
+Born in the late Northern Song Dynasty, Yue Fei (1103-1142) is known not only for his military successes, but also for his high sense of ethics.
+With ancient biographies telling his story and a temple dedicated to his memory, Yue Fei is, in Chinese tradition, an enduring symbol of loyalty.

-While Yue Fei reached its majority, China was invaded by the Jürchens from the North and the Emperor had desperately needed warriors competent.
-Yue Fei was faced with a dilemma: on the one hand, he wanted to fight the Jürches and defend his homeland; But on the other hand, he also wanted to stay back and take care of his elderly mother.
+As Yue Fei came of age, China was being invaded by the Jürchens from the north and the emperor was in desperate need of warriors competent.
+Yue Fei was faced with a dilemma: on the one hand, he wanted to fight the Jürchens and defend his homeland; but on the other hand, he also wanted to stay behind and care for his elderly mother.
 Torn between his values of loyalty and his respect for his elders, he did not know what to do.
-To encourage him, his mother asked him to put himself shirtless.
-She then tattooed four Chinese characters on his back: Jing Zhong Bao Guo who meant "serve the country loyally".
-Now capable of achieving both the wish of his mother and her duty towards the country, Yue Fei quickly went to combat.
+To encourage him, his mother asked him to go shirtless.
+She then tattooed four Chinese characters on his back: jing zhong bao guo which meant "to serve the country loyally".
+Now able to fulfill both his mother's wish and his duty to the country, Yue Fei quickly went into battle.

-But the exploits of Yue Fei aroused the jealousy of several officials close to the emperor.
-This is why on January 27, 1142, Yue is poisoned To death at the age of 39, in prison, in Hangzhou by Chancellor Qin Hui after being falsely accused.
-However, 21 years later, the Emperor Xiaozong rises on the throne and ordered the rehabilitation of the reputation of General Yue.
-The emperor decrees that the tomb of Yue will be built near the western lake of Hangzhou.
+But Yue Fei's exploits aroused the jealousy of several officials close to the emperor.
+Therefore, on January 27, 1142, Yue was poisoned to death at the age of 39, in prison, in Hangzhou by Chancellor Qin Hui after being falsely accused.
+However, 21 years later, Emperor Xiaozong ascended the throne and ordered the rehabilitation of General Yue's reputation.
+The emperor decreed that Yue's tomb be built near Hangzhou's West Lake.

 3) Han Xin

-Han Xin (around 231 to 196 BC) was one of the strategists The most remarkable soldiers in Chinese history.
-He is best known for having helped Liu Bang to take power and inaugurate the reign of 400 years of one of the most glorious Chinese dynasties.
+Han Xin (c.
+231–196 BC) was one of the strategists most outstanding military figures in Chinese history.
+He is best known for helping Liu Bang seize power and usher in the 400-year reign of one of China's most glorious dynasties.

-At the end of the Qin dynasty, China fell into the Chao and several states compete for control.
-Han Xin served in the Chinese army, climbing the ladder as a low level guard before being promoted to the rank of general general in just a few years.
-Lord Liu Bang recognized the military prowess of Han Xin and predicted that man had the potential to become a asset vital.
-It was finally true, because Han Xin's determination and strategic thinking allowed Liu Bang to settle as one of the three Rebel leaders who clashed to obtain military superiority.
-Under the direction of Liu Bang, Han Xin played an essential role by forcing the end of a five -year war against the CHU army.
+At the end of the Qin Dynasty, China had fallen into chaos and several states were vying for control.
+Han Xin served in the Chinese army, rising through the ranks as a low-level guard before being promoted to the rank of senior general in just a few years.
+Lord Liu Bang recognized Han Xin's military prowess and predicted that the man had the potential to become a asset vital.
+This ultimately proved true, as Han Xin's determination and strategic thinking allowed Liu Bang to establish himself as one of the three rebel leaders who fought for military superiority.
+Under Liu Bang's leadership, Han Xin played a pivotal role in forcing an end to a five-year war against the Chu army.

-During this conflict, Han Xin led battles with much greater CHU armies than his, using tactics which involved psychological warfare, as well as surprised attacks and a strategic positioning to take over in conflicts.
-The jingxing battle, during which Han Xin positioned around 30,000 of his men back against a river (thus blocking any possibility of surprise attack), this was the main demonstration of Han Xin's combat efficiency, ensuring that they would fight as much as possible when they face around 200,000 enemy soldiers.
-At the same time, he sent a small number of soldiers on horseback to capture the enemy camp, so that when the opposing army was faced with the defeat on the battlefield, the shocking discovery that she had no basis for falling back provoked the collapse of her army.
+During this conflict, Han Xin fought battles with Chu armies much larger than his own, using tactics which involved psychological warfare, as well as surprise attacks and strategic positioning to gain the upper hand in conflicts.
+The Battle of Jingxing, in which Han Xin positioned approximately 30,000 of his men with their backs against a river (thus blocking any possibility of a surprise attack), was the main demonstration of Han Xin's combat effectiveness, ensuring that they would fight to the fullest extent of their abilities when facing approximately 200,000 enemy troops.
+At the same time, he sent a small number of mounted soldiers to capture the enemy camp, so that by the time the opposing army was facing defeat on the battlefield, the shocking discovery that she had no base to fall back on caused her army to collapse.

-With the help of Han Xin, the forces of Liu Bang came out victorious and he became the first emperor of a new dynasty Han.
+With the help of Han Xin, Liu Bang's forces emerged victorious and he became the first emperor of a new dynasty.
+Han.

-Despite Han Xin's promises, which he did not intend to usurp the throne, over time, Liu Bang and Queen Lu became suspicious and jealous of the very competent general.
-Finally, Queen Lu accused her of "plotting a rebellion".
-Han Xin was taken to a trap And killed At the Palais de Changle with his relatives.
-The rest of his clan was also destroyed later.
+Despite Han Xin's promises that he had no intention of usurping the throne, over time Liu Bang and Queen Lu grew suspicious and jealous of the highly capable general.
+Eventually, Queen Lu accused him of "plotting rebellion."
+Han Xin was taken to a trap And killed at Changle Palace with his relatives.
+The rest of his clan was also later destroyed.

 Chinese warrior statue